catberry/catberry/docs/index.md

 * [Universal HTTP(S) Request](#uhr-universal-https-request)

 ## Logger
-Catberry has an universal logger service registered as "logger" in [Service Locator](#service-locator) and it is accessible via [dependency injection](#dependency-injection).
+Catberry has a universal logger service registered as "logger" in [Service Locator](#service-locator) and it is accessible via [dependency injection](#dependency-injection).

 Just inject `$logger` into your store or component.
-Also it can be resolved from Service Locator directly.
+Also, it can be resolved from Service Locator directly.

 This logger implementation has standard for almost every logger methods {trace, warn, info, error, fatal}.
-Last two supports Error object to be passed as the only argument.
+Last two support Error object to be passed as the only argument.

 Actually when you use this service at the server it uses [log4js](https://www.npmjs.org/package/log4js) module inside.
 It means you can configure it as described [here] (https://github.com/nomiddlename/log4js-node) in its README file.

-In a browser it is implemented as a very simple logger that can only write to the browser's console.
+In a browser, it is implemented as a very simple logger that can only write to the browser's console.

 ### Configuration